Arena Williams: Early political career

+First term, 2020–2023

 During the 2020 general election held on 17 October, she beat National candidate Nuwi Samarakone by a margin of 17,179 votes.
-Williams is one of twenty-three new Labour Party MPs in the 53rd Parliament.

-Controversies
+In her first term, Williams served as a member of the justice committee, Māori affairs committee (including as deputy chairperson and chairperson) and the Pae Ora legislation committee.

+Second term, 2023–present

+She was re-elected in Manurewa at the 2023 general election, defeating National Party candidate Siva Kilari with an election night majority 7,113.
+In late November 2023, Williams was appointed as Assistant Whip, and spokesperson for commerce and consumer affairs, building and construction, and state-owned enterprises in the Shadow Cabinet of Chris Hipkins.

+Following a shadow cabinet reshuffle in early March 2025, Williams gained the youth portfolio.
+While she retained the commerce and consumer affairs and building and construction portfolios, she lost the state-owned enterprises portfolio.

+Personal life

+Williams is married to lawyer Max Hardy, with whom she shares two children.

 Kāinga Ora advertisement

-In November 2021, Kāinga Ora drew controversy after Newshub and Radio New Zealand reported that the agency had used Williams (a Labour Party candidate) in a taxpayer funded advertisement in 2020, compromising its political neutrality.
+In November 2021, the New Zealand social housing agency Kāinga Ora drew controversy after Newshub and Radio New Zealand reported that the agency had used Williams (a Labour Party candidate) in a taxpayer funded advertisement in 2020, compromising its political neutrality.
 Kāinga Ora drew criticism from Housing Minister Megan Woods and deputy Opposition Leader Nicola Willis on the grounds of professionalism and compromising its political neutrality.
 Woods subsequently reported the agency to the Public Service Commission.
 The National Party called for an investigation into Kāinga Ora, alleging a cover up and "culture of deceit."
 Williams had informed Kāinga Ora of her political ambitions prior to the advertorial featuring her was paid for and published.